benarnav/arrivals-board/README.md

 9. Copy the `code.py` to the root directory.
 10. Enjoy not waiting on the platform.

+### Features
+If you used a Matrixportal S3, it has three buttons built into the board.
+From top to bottom they are: `RESET`, `UP` and `DOWN`.
+Here is the current functionality of each button:
+- `RESET` will reset the device and will reload the code, it's useful in case the board looses its wi-fi connection or other error.
+- `UP` will change the display to show the next four trains in both directions, as seen in the example gif above.
+- `DOWN` scrolls any active alerts on the lines selected during setup.

 ## License
 This project is licensed under the [GNU v3](LICENSE).